pi1814/knowproof/README.md

 # knowproof

-It is a simple knowledge proof creation system using golang.
+It is a knowledge proof creation system using golang.